 \subsection{Discussion of Related and Further work}

 We now discuss some of the work done by others which is related to the one-sided transposition shuffle and random walks on the generalized symmetric group.

-Ever since the one-sided transposition shuffle was proposed, Bate, Connor, and Matheau-Raven were able to prove that the one-sided transposition shuffle on the symmetric group exhibits a cutoff at $n \log n$ \cite{BCM19}.
-Since then, Grinberg and Lafrenière have computed and analyzed the eigenvalues of the shuffling operators including the one-sided transposition shuffling operators on the symmetric group \cite{grinberg2022one}.
+Ever since the one-sided transposition shuffle was proposed, Bate, Connor, and Matheau-Raven were able to prove that the one-sided transposition shuffle on the symmetric group exhibits a cutoff at $n \log n$ \cite{MR4312845}.
+Since then, Grinberg and Lafrenière have computed and analyzed the eigenvalues of the shuffling operators including the one-sided transposition shuffling operators on the symmetric group \cite{grinberg2023onesided}.
 They described a strong stationary time for the random-to-below shuffle, a generalized version of the one-sided transposition shuffle.
 Nestoridi and Peng introduced the one-sided $k$-transposition shuffle, a different generalization of the one-sided transposition shuffle, and studied the mixing time of this new shuffling technique on $S_n$ \cite{nestoridi2021mixing}.
 The one-sided $k$-transposition shuffle differs from the regular one-sided transposition shuffle by its selection of $k$ elements for $k$ consecutive permutations.

-Aside from the work done by Matheau-Raven on the one-sided transposition shuffle on the hyperoctahedral group \cite{M20}, Pang has computed the eigenvalues for card shuffling operators on the hyperoctahedral group \cite{pang2021eigenvalues}.
-Pittet and Saloff-Coste studied random walks on the generalized symmetric groups and showed that they are closely related to random walks on simpler factor groups \cite{pittet2002random}.
-Schoolfield, Jr. provided the rates of convergence for certain random walks on $G_{m,n}$ and independently derived the cutoff phenomenon for random walks on the hyperoctahedral group \cite{schoolfield2002random}.
+Aside from the work done by Matheau-Raven on the one-sided transposition shuffle on the hyperoctahedral group \cite{M20}, Pang has computed the eigenvalues for card shuffling operators on the hyperoctahedral group \cite{MR4394678}.
+Pittet and Saloff-Coste studied random walks on the generalized symmetric groups and showed that they are closely related to random walks on simpler factor groups \cite{MR1905862}.
+Schoolfield, Jr. provided the rates of convergence for certain random walks on $G_{m,n}$ and independently derived the cutoff phenomenon for random walks on the hyperoctahedral group \cite{MR1922442}.

-Because our main theorem does not heavily interact with the algebraic structure of the generalized symmetric group, and thus only directly applies to the unbiased one-sided transposition shuffle, it would be interesting to develop a general framework for understanding how we can compute eigenvalues for different shuffling operators including the biased one-sided transposition shuffle on the generalized symmetric group.
+Because we are unable to fully construct the operators which we have formulated in Section~\ref{sec:future-work} and show that they satisfy the conditions that would allow us to prove Conjectures~\ref{conjecture:lifting-eigenvectors_random} and \ref{conjecture:biasedOST}, it would be meaningful to complete the construction and prove that they do, in fact, suggest that the eigenvalues for the biased OST can be described by the technique of lifting eigenvalues.
+It would be interesting to develop a general framework for understanding how we can compute eigenvalues for different shuffling operators, other than the unbiased and biased OST shuffles, for the generalized symmetric group $G_{m,n}$.